James H. Clark: Early life and education

 Clark was born in Plainview, Texas, on March 23, 1944.
-He dropped out of high school at 16 and spent four years in the Navy, where he was introduced to electronics.
+He dropped out of high school at 16 and spent four years in the US Navy, where he was introduced to electronics.
 Clark began taking night courses at Tulane University's University College where, despite his lack of a high school diploma, he was able to earn enough credits to be admitted to the University of New Orleans.
 There, Clark earned his bachelor's and a master's degrees in physics, followed by a Ph.D. in computer science from the University of Utah in 1974.

 Career

 Academia

-After completing his doctorate, Clark briefly worked at the New York Institute of Technology's Computer Graphics Lab.
+After completing his doctorate, Clark worked at the New York Institute of Technology's Computer Graphics Lab.
+He was fired from that position due to insubordination.
 He served as an assistant professor at the University of California, Santa Cruz (1974-1978) before moving to Stanford University as an associate professor of electrical engineering (1979-1982).
 Clark's research work concerned geometry pipelines, specialized software or hardware that accelerates the display of three dimensional images.
 The peak of his group's advancements was the Geometry Engine, an early hardware accelerator for rendering computer images based on geometric models which he developed in 1979 with his students at Stanford.